coding-panda/panda-pods-repeater-field/README.txt

 * add: Pods 2.8 use parent intead of pod_id.
 This verson catches up with this change.
 * fix: A bug in the order query.

+= 1.4.10 - 30th March 2021 =
+* add: When displaying labels with admin columns, if it is a simple relationship, display labels instead of values.

 == Upgrade Notice ==